Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive

 \subsubsection{Measure of the expectation value of the Hamiltonian by a photon counting approach}

-In practice, a realistic simulation of a VQE algorithm requires to measure the energy of a given trial state at the end of the quantum circuit.
-For this purpose, we propose a measurement protocol based on photon counting that can be realized using photon number resolving (PNR) detectors~\cite{jonsson2019evaluating,provaznik2020benchmarking}, which are currently the most promising tools in quantum optics to efficiently measure a well-defined number of photons simultaneously.
-In the following, the notation $\langle \hat{O} \rangle_\Psi \equiv \bra{\Psi } \hat{O} \ket{\Psi }$ is used and represents the quantum average of an operator $\hat{O}$ realized at the end of the circuit when the photons are in the final state $\ket{\Psi}$.
+In practice, a realistic simulation of a VQE algorithm requires to measure the energy of a given trial state at the end of the quantum circuit. { For this purpose, we propose a measurement protocol based on photon counting method which can be realized with photon number resolving (PNR) detectors~\cite{jonsson2019evaluating,provaznik2020benchmarking}.
+Note that the development of PNR (and other similar techniques) is critical for the implementation of scalable quantum information processing (see the review~\cite{slussarenko2019photonic} and references therein about photon detection methods for photonic quantum computing).
+These methods are still actively investigated to push the limit of maximum number of detectable photons, with a current maximum of around several tenths of photons that are resolved simultaneously.}